Daltonhensley19/AzaleaCapstone/shared/lexer/README.md

-## Morehead Lambda Compiler (MLC) Lexer Implementation
+## Morehead Azalea Compiler (MAC) Lexer Implementation

-MLC's lexer is reads source code and converts it into tokens, which are smaller pieces of code.
+MAC's lexer is reads source code and converts it into tokens, which are smaller pieces of code.
 These tokens stand in for the fundamental building blocks of the programming language, including literals, operators, identifiers, and keywords.

 ## Contributions

-Contributions to the Lambda AOT Compiler project are welcome.
+Contributions to the Azalea AOT Compiler project are welcome.
 If you find any bugs, have suggestions for improvements, or would like to add new features, please submit an issue or a pull request.